Skip to main content

 Whether you're pursuing a certificate, a degree with a workforce focus, or enrolled in Transitional Studies, WES offers access to funding that can help cover tuition, fees, books, and even connect you with public benefits and other campus and community resources.

-Last year, WES helped students access over $1.7 million in financial support—including assistance with tuition balances, books, and other educational costs—removing barriers and opening doors to opportunity.
+Last year, WES helped students access over $1.7 million in financial support—including assistance with tuition, books, and other educational costs—removing barriers and opening doors to opportunity.

 Eligibility varies by program, so the best first step is completing the Workforce Education Services Application.
 Our team is here to walk you through the process and help you make the most of the resources available.